Over half the world’s agricultural production comes from only three crops. Let’s bring greater agrobiodiversity to global supply chains.

 VI.
 Collective impact as a force multiplier.

 Good ideas are of little value when they're disconnected from concerted, collective action.
-Our accelerators gather domain experts, align them on shared principles, then help them establish their own collective impact cooperatives to jointly address some of our food systems' greatest challenges.
-When it’s time to share these bold new ideas, our accelerator members learn to leverage their own ecosystems, creating powerful force multipliers for distributing their work.
+Our activators gather domain experts, align them on shared principles, then help them establish their own collective impact cooperatives to jointly address some of our food systems' greatest challenges.
+When it’s time to share these bold new ideas, our activator members learn to leverage their own ecosystems, creating powerful force multipliers for distributing their work.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.